Population dynamics of multiple ecDNA types: Methods

-where $C_{i,k}(t)$ indicates the number of cells with $i$ yellow and $k$ red copies at time $t$.
-Without loss of generality, we can set $s_y\ge s_r$, then the fitness advantage for mix cells is the maximum between $s_y$ and $s_r$, thus $s_y$ (Figure \ref{modello}d).
+The ecDNA content of daughter cells at each division depends on the outcome of the random segregation and the switching probability.
+We can break down all the possibilities of getting a cell with $i$ ecDNA copies upon division.
+The notation $C_{i,k}(t)$ indicates the number of cells with $i$ yellow and $k$ red copies at time $t$.
+Without loss of generality, we can set $s_y\ge s_r$, then the fitness advantage for mix cells is the maximum between $s_y$ and $s_r$, thus $s_y$ (Figure \ref{modello}).\\ We start by calculating the equation for pure yellow cells, i.e. $C_{i,0}(t)$, namely the number of cells with $i$ yellow copies at time t.
+This is: